therightwei/aboutme/introduction.md

 Responsible for defining Citibank’s global security strategy, cloud security architecture, and standards and cultivating standardized application security designs and integrations for Citibank applications in different countries.

-- Resulted in zero security audit findings and zero data breaches by implementing best practices and aligned frameworks with industry standards and enhancing organizational security posture across diverse technological environments.
+- Achieved zero security audit findings and zero data breaches by implementing best practices and aligned frameworks with industry standards and enhancing organizational security posture across diverse technological environments.
 - Played a pivotal role in evaluating cloud infrastructures, applications, and services, and delivered robust, secure application designs.
 - Conducted research and published various security positions against new technologies, for example, passwordless authentication and quantum computing.
 - By evaluating global threat intelligence and emerging technologies, advised business partners and senior management on best practices, potential risks, and security recommendations, helped them make risk-based decisions, and gained their support for security innovations and enhancements.